-There are many reasons to quit smoking or using other tobacco products.
+What is the best reason to quit smoking, vaping or using other tobacco products?
+There are many reasons for quitting.
 All of them are good.
 And you’re not alone.

 Improve Your Health

-Not only will quitting tobacco improve your health, it can help you feel better and give you more energy to engage in other healthy habits like exercise.
+There are many reasons to quit smoking or using other tobacco products.
+Not only will quitting cigarettes, e-cigarettes or other tobacco improve your health, it can help you feel better and give you more energy to engage in other healthy habits like exercise.

-While many people are concerned about gaining weight after they quit, it’s important to keep in mind all the benefits of quitting and how much you are doing for your health by quitting.
+While many people are concerned about gaining weight after they quit, it’s important to keep in mind all the benefits of quitting smoking or other tobacco and how much you are doing for your health by quitting.
 Because smoking impacts the whole body, your entire body benefits.

-If you are concerned about gaining weight, here are some tips that can help you prevent weight gain and improve your health!
+If you are concerned about gaining weight, or want to learn about what to eat to stop your cravings, here are some tips that can help you prevent weight gain and improve your health!

 Eat lots of fruits and vegetables.